kyungjae-lee/kyungjae-lee.github.io/_posts/discrete-structures/2021-09-04-proof-techniques.md

     - If *x ≠ 1*, then *x - 1 ≠ 0*, then *(x^2 + 1)(x - 1) ≠ 0*.
     - So, now, by contrapositive, if *x^3 - x^2 + x - 1 = 0*, then *x = 1*.
         - This final statement is very important!
 Do not miss it!
-* e.g., If the sequence of an integer is odd, then the integer is odd.
+* e.g., If the square of an integer is odd, then the integer is odd.
     - Restatement.
 If *n^2* is odd, then *n* is odd, where *n ∈ Z*.
     - Contrapositive.
 If *n* is **NOT** odd, then *n^2* is **NOT** odd, where *n ∈ Z*.